dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2017.10 - 2018.10.
 [ETAS Measurement data analyzer](https://www.etas.com/en/products/mda-mda_v8.php).
 Desktop Software Engineer.
 Engineering

-[Windows desktop application](https://www.youtube.com/watch?v=Iuqq1RdgY0A&list=PLdK8AlEjocsVVJfXTdzvzHBNrR31DNS8n) to show and analyze measurement data from car sensors.
+Maintained and developed Desktop app to show and analyze measurement signals from car sensors.

-- Improved code practices and performance, reduced technical debt
+Mostly fixing bugs in synchronization engine, migrating from single threaded single cursor database to multi cursor with semimutable view, add detailed signal explorer.

-- Made synchronous blocking mutable state components into asynchronous reactive non-blocking immutable.
+Made synchronous blocking mutable state with many synchronization bugs components into asynchronous reactive non-blocking immutable without bugs at same time as developing feature.
-- Did for 1 month as side effect of doing other feature what the whole team was doing for half year.
+That feature was developed for a month on top of non existing yet functional of data storage, I simulated API.
-- Shared practices with the team about testing, process, collaboration, documentation.
+We got API only last week before release and I was able to easy integrated.

-- Report reviews of components for performance, usability, stability, concurrency, and scalability, reported in various forms
+At same time there was team, who trying stabilizing  component for 6 months before me.
-- Fixed bugs of in-memory data synchronization within engineering instruments and in the custom plugin system
+So I was 6x developer.

 ### 06.2015 - 08.2017.
 [Thomson Reuters Legal Electronic discovery engine(defunct) SaaS].
 Legal.
 Backend Software Engineer

 Solution for the USA legal market aimed to decrease the volume of information within litigation to derive insights and create winning legal arguments